xwiki-contrib/application-notes/README.md

 # application-notes
-This application helps the user to see all the notes (pages) created in a space.
+This application helps the user to see all the pages created in the "Notes" space.